UrwaSajid/Dr-usama-web/README.md

 ## 📝 License

-MIT — built for Dr. Muhammad Usama, University of Agriculture Faisalabad.
+MIT — built for Dr. Muhammad Usama, National University of Computer and Emerging Sciences.

 ---